 DB_NAME Either the full path to the database or - if connecting via the path is disallowed - its alias.
 NETWORK_PROTOCOL The protocol used for the connection: 'TCPv4', 'WNET', 'XNET' or NULL.
 CLIENT_ADDRESS For TCPv4, this is the IP address.
 For XNET, the local process ID.
 For all other protocols this variable is NULL.
 CURRENT_USER Same as global CURRENT_USER variable.
 CURRENT_ROLE Same as global CURRENT_ROLE variable.
 SESSION_ID Same as global CURRENT_CONNECTION variable.
 TRANSACTION_ID Same as global CURRENT_TRANSACTION variable.
 ISOLATION_LEVEL The isolation level of the current transaction: 'READ COMMITTED', 'SNAPSHOT' or 'CONSISTENCY'.
+ENGINE_VERSION The Firebird engine (server) version.
+Added in 2.1.

-Table 12.3.
+Table 14.3.
 Context variables in the SYSTEM namespace